-The Sub-Fund may take part in the credit derivatives market by concluding credit default swaps (CDS) on single name underlying and credit indices, including iTraxx and CDX, in order to sell or purchase protection.
 The investment in credit derivatives is limited to 30% of the Sub-Fund's net assets.
 For additional information on CDS and the related risk, please refer to section "Description of Risks" of this prospectus.

 The Sub-Fund may use total return swaps for exposure or hedging purposes.
 The exposure to total return swaps is expected to be 10% of the net assets of the Sub-Fund.
 Said exposure may be greater but is limited to 20% of the net assets of the Sub-Fund.
 For additional information on total return swaps, please refer to section 3.3.
 "Use of Total Return Swaps" in Part B of this prospectus.